Joure: History

 Joure originated partly on top of a gaast (sand ridge) and a late Medieval dike that ran from the local toll house to Haskerhorne; the later Midstraat was built on the crown of this embankment.
 In addition to this, Joure also lay on a crossing of waterways next to the former village of Westermeer.
 In the early fifteenth century, many canals were dug by traders of the Hanseatic League.
 They were looking for a remote place that could only be reached through canals and by trekschuit, because these places were relatively safe from the feared Northerners.
 Then the Kolk was also dug, from where a De Overspitting waterway to Heerenveen was dug.

 During the Great Depression of the twentieth century there was a lot of activity in Joure.
 The peat that came from the present day lake of Nannewiid, south of Oudehaske, was transported on prams in Joure and was transferred to skûtsjes.
 This transfer took place at the place where the Oerdracht church now stands.

-Some street names, such as Seljebaes, Aukebaes and Hettebaes, still recall the shipyards, where new skûtsjes and prams were made, but many repairs were also made.
+Some street names, such as Eeltsjebaes, Aukebaes and Hettebaes, still recall the shipyards, where new skûtsjes and prams were made, but many repairs were also made.
 Before World War II, Joure was part of an extensive horse-drawn tram network.
 Joure was connected with Sneek, Lemmer and Heerenveen.
 The Stationsstraat is a street name from that era.
 Before the construction of these rails, roads had to be built of which the Tramwei street is a reminder.
 Before then, people were used to doing all transport by boat.

 Joure is traditionally not a city, but also too big to be called a village.
 According to Old Frisian tradition, such a place is called a vlecke.

 There are different theories about the origin of the name Joure or De Jouwer.
 It is often thought that it comes from the Frisian word Hjouwer, which refers to oats.

 Joure is also inextricably linked to that of Douwe Egberts (DE).
 In 1753, Douwe Egberts' father, Egbert Douwes, started a colonial merchandise business on the Midstraat in Joure, which has become the well-known coffee roaster.
 For years, there was another DE store on the Midstraat.
 It was closed on 24 October 2014.

 Until the municipal reorganization of 1984, Joure was the administrative center of the former municipality of Haskerland and then until 2014 of the former municipality of Skarsterlân.
 Joure then became part of the municipality of De Fryske Marren.

 The Haulster forests lie east of Joure.
 De Haskerveenpolder is located north of Joure.
 The Langweerderwielen is a lake located west of Joure.
 Joure has a public subtropical swimming pool, marina, a historic town center, and water-rich residential areas.